 Ginger is terrific at reducing nausea and upset stomach.
 Studies have also shown ginger has protective effects against stomach ulcers (1).
 Ginger also helps block bacterial infections due to its anti-fungal properties.
 This is why I love eating raw ginger whenever I feel under the weather.
 Studies have shown that ginger extract was effective against drug-resistant bacteria (2).

 Turmeric is an impressive spice I love to cook with for the anti-inflammatory benefits.
 The active substance is curcumin, which helps lower inflammation within the body.
 Turmeric is also beneficial in boosting skin health.
 It can help decrease acne and scarring.

-So, why should you add turmeric to your bone broth?
-Bone broth with ginger and turmeric together has great benefits to your body.
-It not only gives off a beautiful hue to your broth, but also, as noted above, you will be incorporating nourishing anti-inflammatory turmeric benefits to a delicious base for chicken soup or healing drink.
+So, why should you add turmeric to your broth?
+Soup with ginger and turmeric together has great benefits to your body.
+It not only gives off a beautiful hue to your ginger broth tea, but also, as noted above, you will be incorporating nourishing anti-inflammatory turmeric benefits to a delicious base for chicken soup or healing drink.

 Why should you add black pepper when you use turmeric?
 Whenever you cook with turmeric, always add in a pinch of black pepper.
 Black pepper helps maximize the absorption of curcumin.
-This helps increase the anti-inflammatory properties.
+So, this helps increase the anti-inflammatory properties.

 Protein | Collagen | Calcium | Iron | Potassium | Vitamin A | Vitamin C | Magnesium | Phosphorus

 Learn How to Make Best Anti-Inflammatory Bone Broth Recipe for Leaky Gut!Print

 Vinegar helps release more nutrients from the bone marrow.